 In March 2022, we enrolled our first patient in our Phase 2 proof-of-concept study in nAMD (the ENVISION study).
-This study is expected to randomize approximately 46 patients with nAMD who have had at least three intravitreal injections of anti-VEGF therapy in the preceding six months and who have residual sub- or intra-retinal fluid.
+As of September 2022, the study has completed enrollment of patients with nAMD who have had at least three intravitreal injections of anti-VEGF therapy in the preceding six months and who have residual sub- or intra-retinal fluid.
 Patients will have received their last anti-VEGF treatment approximately 4-8 weeks prior to screening, and all patients will be followed for approximately 24 weeks after dosing with either UBX1325 or aflibercept.
-We expect to announce 8 and 16-week data from this Phase 2 proof-of-concept study in nAMD in the fourth quarter of 2022.
+We expect to announce 16-week data from this Phase 2 proof-of-concept study in nAMD in the first quarter of 2023, and 24-week data in the second quarter of 2023.
+In addition, we amended the Phase 2 ENVISION study including a Part B portion of the study to explore the benefit of a second cycle of two doses of UBX1325 treatment 4 weeks apart, administered at 24 weeks and the potential benefit of combination treatment with anti-VEGF therapy at Weeks 24 and 28 with all patients followed through Week 48.
+Data from Part B of the 48-week extension study is expected in the fourth quarter of 2023.